symblai/speaker-events-converter/README.md

 ## Setup
 The first step to getting setup is to [sign up with Symbl.ai][signup].

-You will need a [Zoom](https://zoom.us/) account with a Professional package version or higher.
+You will need a [Zoom](https://zoom.us/) account with a Business package version or higher.

 ### Configure Zoom
 1. Under Account Settings > Advanced cloud recording settings, check the box which states `Add a timestamp to the recording`.
 This setting will allow an export of the required Zoom Timeline for any recorded Zoom meeting.